 The Millennials Fukuoka is the COOLEST hostel I’ve ever stayed at.
 It’s a chain of modern and stylish capsule hotels with branches in Fukuoka, Tokyo, and Kyoto.
 It’ll take an entire post to describe all the cool things about this hotel so just check out their website for more pictures and information.
 When I was there, they offered daily happy hour with FREE beer and margaritas for guests.
 Need I say more?

 You can book a pod at the Millennials Fukuoka on booking.com or Agoda.
-If you’d like to stay in the area but don’t think the Millennials Fukuoka is the right place for you, then you can check booking.com for alternate listings in Nakasu.
+If you’d like to stay in the area but don’t think the Millennials Fukuoka is the right place for you, then you can check booking.com for alternate listings.
+Check out some of the top-rated hotels in Nakasu:

 PLACES TO VISIT IN FUKUOKA